Grant self-managed permissions - AWS CloudFormation

 Grant self-managed permissions

-With self-managed permissions, you create the AWS Identity and Access Management (IAM) roles required by StackSets to deploy across accounts and AWS Regions.
+This topic provides instructions on how to create the IAM service roles required by StackSets to deploy across accounts and AWS Regions with self-managed permissions.
 These roles are necessary to establish a trusted relationship between the account you're administering the stack set from and the account you're deploying stack instances to.
 Using this permissions model, StackSets can deploy to any AWS account in which you have permissions to create an IAM role.

-Before you create a stack set with self-managed permissions, you need to establish a trust relationship between the administrator and target accounts by creating IAM roles in each account.
+Before you create a stack set with self-managed permissions, you must have created IAM service roles in each account.

 1. Determine which AWS account is the administrator account.